atomrc/cyclejs-auth0/README.md

 }
 ```

+## The tokens$

 ### I want my token

 Ok this whole authentication thing is here for one thing: getting the user's JSON Web Token.
-In order to get the token, the driver is giving you a `tokens$` stream, that you can subscribe to, that will output the user's idToken and accessToken.
-In case there are no tokens or the user just logout, the stream will output a `null` value (in that case you probably want to send the lock a `show` action).
+In order to get the token, the driver provides a `tokens$` stream that will output the user's idToken and accessToken.
+In case there are no tokens or the user is logged out the stream will output a `null` value (in that case you probably want to send the lock a `show` action).

 Here is a typical use of the `tokens$`: